Quickly Restore a FactoryTalk SE HMI Server

 Rockwell Automation HMI Parameter Passing Using Their Sample Application For Process Library

-Learning How To Export and Import a Global Object Into a Working HMI System
+Import and Export a Global Object Into a Working HMI System

 I made a quick 15-minute video to help show just how easy it can be to take an existing global object and logic to make it a new element in the system.